29 December 2017

 By default there is a windows file share called \Tipi\tipi or \

 TIPI has an update mechanism that can be triggered from the TI-99/4A to upgrade the TIPI services on the raspberry PI.
-To perform an upgrade, run TIPICFG.
+To perform an upgrade, run TIPICFG (CALL TIPI).
 If an upgrade is available the new version is presented, and the 'U' command will perform the upgrade.
 After about 30 seconds, the TIPI services should be up and running again, using the latest available version.
+Quit TIPICFG, and reload it, to see any changes to TIPICFG.

 The TI side is in an EPROM.
 The latest version of the EPROM binary is available in the downloads section, and the eprom must be erased, and then reprogrammed.
 Some effort will be made to communicate if an EPROM update is necessary for an upgrade of the Raspberry PI services.